 Instructions

-- Add water and dry gelatin to a small saucepan and stir to combine.
-Wait a few minutes before continuing to allow the mixture to thicken up.
+- Add water to a small saucepan (or heat-safe bowl) and sprinkle gelatin over top.
+Wait a few minutes to allow the mixture to thicken up.

 - Set the saucepan on the stove over low heat for just a minute or two, or until the gelatin dissolves.
-Once dissolved, remove the saucepan from the heat to let the mixture cool slightly for a few minutes (as it'll be going into cold cream).
+Once dissolved, remove the saucepan from the heat to let the mixture cool slightly for a few minutes.
+This can also be done in 5-10 second bursts in the microwave.

-- Pour the cream and confectioners' sugar into the bowl of a stand mixer and beat at high speed until the cream begins to thicken.
+- Add the cream, sifted confectioners' sugar, and vanilla extract to the bowl of a stand mixer and beat at high speed until the cream begins to thicken and soft peaks are just beginning to form.

 Notes